 Submission of Papers

-The material prepared in accordance with the rules and the open publication permit are sent to the editorial board via the file uploading system on the official website of the journal (physcomsys.ru).
-Manuscripts in paper form are not accepted.
+Articles prepared in accordance with the rules are sent to the editorial board via the file uploading system on the official website of the journal (physcomsys.ru).
+Physical copies will not be accepted.

 The work is provided under the terms of the Public Offer and of Creative Commons public license Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 This license allows an unlimited number of persons to reproduce and share the Licensed Material in all media and formats.
 Any use of the Licensed Material shall contain an identification of its Creator(s) and must be for non-commercial purposes only.

 Authors retain copyright over their articles and can use their content when drafting new submissions.
 They can also use both electronic and printed copies of the articles for research, educational or any other purposes.
 The copyright over the journal issue as a composite work is reserved by the publisher.

 The names and email addresses entered on this journal’s website will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.